 Calories 65 Total Fat 0 g Carbohydrates 16 g Protein 1 g per serving

-Save to Pinterest This fun and healthy recipe is sure to brighten up any brunch table and delight both kids and adults alike.
+This fun and healthy recipe is sure to brighten up any brunch table and delight both kids and adults alike.

 Recipe Questions & Answers